deekshaarora12/Calculator_Behaviour/subtraction.md

 Then I see the "subtracted number" as the result

-Scenario: Subtraction of two negative numbers and first number is less than the second number
+Scenario: Subtraction of two negative numbers and first is less than the second

 Given The calculator is on